khulnasoft/tracker/docs/docs/install/prerequisites.md

     - Minikube, Microk8s and other development environments

-> This list is based on capabilities those versions provide and not necessarily in tracker having all its features tested on each of them.
+> This list is based on capabilities those versions provide and not necessarily in tracee having all its features tested on each of them.
 Please provide feedback if you face any issues in one of those environments.

 ## Kernel version

-To run Tracker a modern longterm supported kernel is needed: 5.4, 5.10, 5.15, 6.2, 6.5
+To run Tracee a modern longterm supported kernel is needed: 5.4, 5.10, 5.15, 6.2, 6.5

 You can check [kernel.org](https://kernel.org) for current supported kernels.
 In addition to upstream kernels, most distributions long-term supported kernels are